yasaswini-meruva/GreenCode/README.md

 ## IBM Bob usage

-IBM Bob (in VS Code) was used for two genuine purposes during development, not added artificially to satisfy a requirement:
+IBM Bob IDE was used for two genuine purposes during development, not added artificially to satisfy a requirement:
 - **Ideation**: reviewed `analyzer.py` and helped identify which additional inefficiency patterns were worth detecting, prioritized by likely energy impact.
 - **Debugging**: a full code review from Bob caught 4 real bugs — a scoring bug where triple-nested loops were over-penalized, a UI bug duplicating line-number text in finding cards, a silent no-op when clicking Analyze with empty input, and an unsafe file read with no encoding/error handling.
 All 4 were fixed and verified.